Quickly think of the top five of what you would consider to be brain healthy foods.

 Dark Chocolate’s benefit for the brain is both direct, and indirect through improved heart and blood sugar-related health.
 Clinical research trials suggest that dark chocolate and pure cocoa are as powerful as tea, red wine and berries in enhancing some aspects of heart health.

-Here’s the long-winded science behind all of this: The health benefits of dark chocolate come mostly from the potent antioxidant phytonutrients (naturally occuring chemicals) it contains, namely flavonoid compounds (particularly procyanidins and epicatechin) and several other nutrients including stimulants theobromine and caffeine.
+Here’s the long-winded science behind all of this: The health benefits of dark chocolate come mostly from the potent antioxidant phytonutrients (naturally occurring chemicals) it contains, namely flavonoid compounds (particularly procyanidins and epicatechin) and several other nutrients including stimulants theobromine and caffeine.
 These flavonoid nutrients benefit us by increasing the blood flow in arteries and the heart, lowering blood pressure, lowering LDL (“bad”) cholesterol, improving the health of endothelial cells, and improving blood sugar control.

 … is good for the Brain.